 It's no accident that playwright John Guare, who wrote Six Degrees of Separation (theorizing that everyone in the world is connected by no more than five friends of other friends), went to Yale.
-As senior Travis Nelson says, that kind of connectedness-which morphs into new friendships and affects other interactions down the line-"is what Yale feeds on."
+As one senior put it, that kind of connectedness - which morphs into new friendships and affects other interactions down the line-"is what Yale feeds on."
 Recognizing one's unique impact on people here and their impact on you is central to the Yale experience.
-These bonds very often begin in the residential colleges (you'll soon learn all roads lead to the residential colleges).
-The eleven friends on these pages all belong to Timothy Dwight College.
-Here they talk about chance meetings, their impact on one another, and friendship in the Ivory Tower.
+These bonds very often begin in the residential colleges (you'll soon learn that all roads lead to the residential colleges).
+The twelve friends on these pages all belong to Morse College.
+Here they talk about chance meetings, their impact on one another, and friendship at Yale.